 On Saturday, August 6, we’ll gather at Plymouth Notch for a day of learning and festivity.
 Guests are invited to participate in a number of special sessions that will explore the legacy of the Coolidge family.
 These special sessions include:

 - Cottenham to Watertown and Beyond: Join us as we explore the journeys and contributions of the Coolidge Family in America.

 - The Spirits of Plymouth Notch: A ghostly theatrical encounter staged in the Plymouth Notch cemetery with Coolidge ancestors sharing their life stories.

 - A Proud Legacy: President Coolidge’s Place in American History: Join New York Times bestselling author and Coolidge biographer Amity Shlaes, and former Vermont Governor, James H. Douglas, for a discussion of the policy record and accomplishments of President Calvin Coolidge.
-This dinner event will also include a lively and friendly Coolidge trivia contest!
+Syndicated columnist Cal Thomas will serve as dinner emcee.
+The dinner will also include a lively and friendly Coolidge trivia contest!

 Additionally, on Saturday, Coolidge Cousins are invited to take part in the festivities of Plymouth Old Home Day, a special event at the same Plymouth Notch site hosted in partnership with the Vermont Division for Historic Preservation.
 Old Home Day activities include traditional craft and farm demonstrations, wagon rides, chicken barbecue, and other fun activities for the entire family.
 This is a great opportunity to explore Plymouth Notch, often called “America’s best-preserved presidential birthplace.”